stampchain-io/btc_stamps/README.md

 # Donate

-Bitcoin Stamps is open-source and community funded.
-The current maintainer and original creator of the protocol is Reinamora137.
+Bitcoin Stamps is community funded and the current maintainer is Reinamora137.

 Bitcoin received will go towards maintenance, development and, hosting costs for stampchain.io.